Alejandro Calvillo

 I hold a Bachelor's Degree in Telematics Engineering from Universidad Carlos III de Madrid (UC3M) and a Master's Degree in Information Systems Engineering from Universidad Rey Juan Carlos (URJC).
 My comprehensive academic background covers advanced topics in telecommunications, network architectures, information systems, and machine learning.
 The dual-degree program has equipped me with a strong foundation in both hardware and software aspects of network systems, as well as in data analysis and system integration.

-I am currently an Research Support Specialist at the Telematics Department of UC3M.
-My research focuses on applying Graph Neural Networks to create Digital Twin models for next-generation telecommunication networks.
-I specialize in predicting network performance metrics and simulating complex behaviors in scenarios involving virtualized network functions and resource constraints, contributing to the enhancement of intelligent network management systems.
+I'm working as Research Support Specialist at the Telematics Department in UC3M.
+My research focuses on applying Graph Neural Networks to create Network Digital Twin models for next-generation telecommunication networks.
+I specialize in predicting network performance metrics and emulating complex behaviors in scenarios involving virtualized network functions and resource constraints, contributing to the enhancement of intelligent network management systems.

 I have extensive experience in Python, Java, C, and Golang, along with a deep understanding of GNU/Linux environments.
-My expertise includes developing algorithms for Graph Neural Networks, working with simulation tools like OMNET++, and implementing network functionalities using Software-Defined Networks and OpenAPI standards.
-I am proficient in integrating machine learning techniques into network simulations to model realistic scenarios and enhance predictive accuracy.
+My expertise includes developing Machine Learning models, experience with simulation tools like OMNET++, and implementing network functionalities using Software-Defined Networks and OpenAPI standards.

 Telematics Engineer